googleapis/sdk-platform-java/library_generation/README.md

 and put it into `output` since protos in `google/` are likely referenced by protos from which the library are generated.

+In order to generate a post-processed GAPIC library, you need to pull the original repository (e.g. google-cloud-java/java-asset) and pass it as `repository_path`.
+This repository will be the source of truth for pre-existing pom.xml files, owlbot.py and .OwlBot.yaml files.
+See the option belows for custom postprocessed generations (e.g. custom `.repo-metadata.json` path).

 ## Parameters to run `generate_library.sh`

 You need to run the script with the following parameters.